 Intellectual Property Disputes

-- Successfully defended patent-infringement action against a sporting goods manufacturer involving competition basketball design and construction
+- Successfully defended patent-infringement action against a sporting goods manufacturer involving design and construction of sporting goods

 Constitutional and Governmental Litigation

-- Obtained directed verdict in favor of a state institution accused of violating an employee’s First Amendment rights in federal court trial
+- Tried and won federal court trial on behalf of a public university accused of violating an employee’s First Amendment rights

 - Represented Ohio governor before Ohio Supreme Court, in which that court recognized for the first time the existence of an executive privilege under Ohio law for gubernatorial communications